Rg1919/Retail-Project/README.md

 This Power BI project aims to create a Sales Insights Report that provides valuable insights into sales data.
-The dashboard utilizes various visuals to represent the data and presents a comprehensive view of sales performance on a single page.
+The report utilizes various visuals to represent the data and presents a comprehensive view of sales performance on a single page.

 Data Gathering / Requirement
 The following tables are used for data gathering in this project: